Matthew-Mosior/Flood-Fill-Diagrams/README.md

 ## Introduction

-**Flood-Fill-Diagrams (FFD)** is a software tool for generating 2D grid images that display the scanline-stack flood-fill algorithm.
+**Flood-Fill-Diagrams (FFD)** is a software tool for generating 2D grid images that visualizes an functional implementation of the scanline-stack flood-fill algorithm.

 ## Purpose